B-flat major

 B-flat major is a major scale based on B♭, with pitches B♭, C, D, E♭, F, G, and A. Its key signature has two flats.
 Its relative minor is G minor and its parallel minor is B-flat minor.

 The B-flat major scale is:

+Changes needed for the melodic and harmonic versions of the scale are written in with accidentals as necessary.
+The B-flat harmonic major and melodic major scales are:

 Many transposing instruments are pitched in B-flat major, including the clarinet, trumpet, tenor saxophone, and soprano saxophone.
 As a result, B-flat major is one of the most popular keys for concert band compositions.

-History

-Joseph Haydn's Symphony No. 98 is often credited as the first symphony written in that key, including trumpet and timpani parts.
-However, his brother Michael Haydn wrote one such symphony earlier, No. 36.
-Nonetheless, Joseph Haydn still gets credit for writing the timpani part at actual pitch with an F major key signature (instead of transposing with a C major key signature), a procedure that made sense since he limited that instrument to the tonic and dominant pitches.
-Many editions of the work use no key signature and specify the instrument as "Timpani in B–F".
+Scale degree chords

+The scale degree chords of B♭ major are: